NicoJuicy/LearnML/time_series/time_series_tips_more.md

   - Dealing with Outliers
   - The right way to normalize time series data.
   - A flexible way to compute returns.
-- Common Machine Learning Data Transforms for Time Series Forecasting
+- Common Data Transforms for Time Series Forecasting
   - Transforms for Time Series Data
     - Power Transform
     - Difference Transform